 Instructions

-- Tip out onto a floured boad and knead gently then form into a circular shape.
-Press down to flatten slightly.
+- Tip the dough out onto a lightly floured work surface and knead it lightly until it comes together.
+Form it into a ball and press down gently to flatten it slightly.

 - Cut a cross into the top of the dough, pressing the knife down about half way through.

-- Place tray in oven and bake for about 40 minutes until done.
-The bread will be done when a wooden skewer inserted into the thickest part of the loaf comes out clean, or when the bread sounds hollow when tapped on the undeside.
+- Place the baking tray into a preheated oven (200C / 400F) for 35 - 40 minutes until the bread is well-risen.
+The bread will be cooked when a wooden skewer inserted into the thickest part comes out cleanly, or when the bread sounds hollow when tapped underneath.

 - Remove from the oven, cover with a cloth and allow to cool.